John R. Allen: Career

 In November 2012, he was investigated along with Jill Kelley.
 In response to the investigation, Secretary Panetta suspended his confirmation hearing for commander of EUCOM and requested the U.S. Congress to speed the confirmation of General Joseph F. Dunford, Jr. to command of forces in Afghanistan.
 On 22 January 2013, Allen was cleared in a misconduct inquiry.

 On 10 February 2013, Allen relinquished command of the International Security Assistance Force and U.S. Forces Afghanistan (USFOR-A) to General Dunford.

-On 19 February 2013, U.S. President Obama accepted Allen's request to retire from the military as his wife fell seriously ill.
+On 19 February 2013, U.S. President Obama accepted Allen's request to retire from the military as his wife had fallen seriously ill.
 On 29 April 2013, Allen's retirement ceremony was held at the United States Naval Academy.

 Post-military career

 After leaving the military, Allen continued to work as an adviser to Secretary of State John Kerry and former Defense Secretary Chuck Hagel.
 In this capacity he worked closely with Israeli, Palestinian, and Jordanian interlocutors on the Israeli-Palestinian Peace Plan.

 On 12 June 2013, Allen joined the Brookings Institution as a distinguished fellow.

 On 11 September 2014, the Obama Administration announced that Allen would coordinate international efforts against the Islamic State in Iraq and Syria.
 He was named as the Special Presidential Envoy for the Global Coalition against ISIL, a position he would hold for 15 months.
 Allen's diplomatic efforts increased the size of the coalition to 65 members.

 On 23 October 2015, the White House announced his departure from the post.
 He officially departed that role on 12 November 2015, and was succeeded by Brett McGurk.

 Allen is a 2015 co-recipient of the Business Executive for National Security (BENS) Eisenhower Award.
 He is also a 2016 co-recipient of the Scholar-Statesman Award from The Washington Institute.

 On 4 October 2017, Allen was named the seventh president of Brookings, succeeding Strobe Talbott.

 Since 2019, he has also been serving on the Transatlantic Task Force of the German Marshall Fund and the Bundeskanzler-Helmut-Schmidt-Stiftung (BKHS), co-chaired by Karen Donfried and Wolfgang Ischinger.

 Allen was a member of the Homeland Security Advisory Council until his appointment expired on 31 August 2020.

 In March 2021, Allen was presented the Distinguished Graduate Award (DGA) of the United States Naval Academy, an award given to around four or five of the Naval Academy’s sixty thousand living alumni per year.
 Other recipients of the DGA include President Jimmy Carter, Senator John McCain, Astronauts James Lovell and Charles Bolden, and Roger Staubach.